 If you press a chickpea, it should be soft and mushy.

-Chana saag is a protein rich curry made with chickpeas and greens.
-You can make it vegan or vegetarian depending on oil or ghee used for tempering.
+You can make it as a vegan curry or vegetarian depending on oil or ghee used for tempering.

 Khaled says